Common Privacy Threats and How to Avoid Them

 - Use Privacy-Focused Browsers: Switch to browsers like Brave or Firefox, which prioritize user privacy.

-How to Avoid Over-Sharing:
+How to Avoid IoT Security Risks:

 Final Thoughts